-All capital assets are carried at cost or at estimated fair value on the date received in the case of properties acquired by donation or by termination of leases, less allowance for accumulated depreciation.
+All capital assets are carried at cost, or at estimated fair value on the date received when properties are acquired by donation or by termination of leases, less allowance for accumulated depreciation.
 Maintenance and repairs are charged to operations in the period incurred.
 Renewals and betterments are capitalized in the asset accounts.
 LAX has a capitalization threshold of \$5,000 for all capital assets other than internally generated computer software where the threshold is \$500,000.

-Preliminary costs of capital projects incurred prior to the finalization of formal construction contracts are capitalized.
+Preliminary costs of capital projects incurred prior to the finalization of formal construction contracts are recorded in construction work in progress.
 In the event the proposed capital projects are abandoned, the associated preliminary costs are charged to expense in the year of abandonment.